How Medicaid Can Help Seniors Cover the Cost of Assisted Living

 Does Medicaid Pay for Assisted Living?

-Medicaid is a federal and state program, and the eligibility requirements, available programs, and benefits vary based on the state in which one resides.
-This is because each state has a degree of flexibility on how it operates its program within the parameters set by the federal government.
-Furthermore, within each state there are multiple Medicaid programs with varying pathways towards eligibility.
-Therefore, the subject of whether Medicaid covers assisted living is not as straightforward as one might originally think.
+Medicaid is a federal and state health care program, and the available programs, eligibility requirements, and benefits vary from state to state.
+This is because each state is permitted to operate its program within parameters set by the federal government.
+Within each state, there are multiple Medicaid programs with varying pathways towards eligibility.
+Therefore, whether or not Medicaid will pay for assisted living is not as straightforward as one might think.

-For purposes of further explanation, most states offer Home and Community Based Services (HCBS) Medicaid Waivers in addition to their Medicaid State Plan / Regular Medicaid program.
-All states offer personal care assistance through Medicaid.
-Some states only offer it through their state plan, other states offer it only through HCBS Medicaid Waivers, and other states offer it through both the state plan and HCBS Waiver(s).
+Most states offer Home and Community Based Services (HCBS) Medicaid Waivers in addition to their Medicaid State Plan / Regular Medicaid program.
+All states offer Medicaid-funded personal care assistance, but the avenue through which it is available varies.
+In some states, it is available solely via Regular Medicaid, in other states, it is available only through HCBS Medicaid Waivers, and yet in other states, it is available through both Regular Medicaid and HCBS Waiver(s).
 Even so, not all states cover personal care services in assisted living residences.

-Depending on one’s state, assisted living residences may be referred to by different names.
-This includes board and care homes, dementia care homes, adult family care, alternative care facilities, and congregate housing.
+Note: Based on the state, assisted living residences may go by an alternative name.
+This may include board and care homes, dementia care homes, adult family care, alternative care facilities, and congregate housing.

 Regular State Medicaid

-State Medicaid, which is an entitlement program, provides a variety of health care benefits mandated by the federal government.
-For instance, all states must cover the cost of nursing home care for all state residents who meet the eligibility requirements.
-There are also optional benefits, such as state plan personal care, which are left to the discretion of each state.
-Since Medicaid State Plan benefits are guaranteed to eligible persons, if a state offers personal care assistance and one meets the eligibility criteria, they will receive services.
+Regular State Plan Medicaid is an entitlement program through which a variety of health care benefits mandated by the federal government are provided.
+For instance, all states are required to pay for nursing home care for all state residents who meet the eligibility requirements.
+There are also optional benefits, such as State Plan personal care, which are left to the discretion of each state.
+Since Medicaid State Plan benefits are guaranteed to eligible persons, if a state offers personal care assistance, and one meets the eligibility criteria, they will receive services.
 There is never a waiting list for assistance.

-There are also state plan options through which assisted living services can be provided.
+There are also Medicaid State Plan options through which assisted living services can be provided.
 Made possible by the Affordable Care Act, a state can implement a 1915(k) Community First Choice (CFC) program.
-Via CFC, home and community based services are offered, which may include attendant services in assisted living residences.
-Another state plan option, 1915(i) Home and Community Based Services, offers supportive services for independent living.
-Like the Medicaid State Plan benefits, participant enrollment cannot be capped and geographic location cannot be limited within a state.
+Via CFC, home and community based services are offered, which may include attendant care services in assisted living residences.
+Another State Plan option, 1915(i) Home and Community Based Services, allows states to offer supportive services for independent living.
+Like Medicaid State Plan benefits, participant enrollment cannot be capped and geographic location cannot be limited within a state.

 HCBS Medicaid Waivers

-Most states offer Home and Community Based Services Medicaid Waivers, also called 1915(c) Waivers, which enable persons to continue to live at home or in the community rather than be placed in a nursing home.
-Waivers do this by providing care services and other benefits that aid independent living, such as personal emergency response systems, adult day care, respite care, home modifications, personal care assistance, home health aides, meal delivery, and housekeeping.
+Most states offer Home and Community Based Services Medicaid Waivers, also called 1915(c) Waivers, which enable persons to continue to live at home or in the community (i.e., assisted living) rather than be placed in a nursing home.
+Waivers do this by providing services and supports that aid independent living.
+This might include personal emergency response systems, adult day care, respite care, home modifications for safety and accessibility, personal care assistance, home health aides, meal delivery, and assistance with homemaker tasks.

-Differing from the Medicaid State Plan, Waivers may not be available statewide and may target specific populations.
+Differing from the Medicaid State Plan, waivers may not be available statewide and may target specific populations.
 For instance, Virginia used to offer assisted living services via a HCBS Medicaid Waiver, but only for persons with Alzheimer’s disease and related dementias.
-Unfortunately, this is an expired waiver program and is not being renewed.
+Unfortunately, this waiver expired and was not renewed.

-Participant enrollment in a HCBS Waiver is limited.
-This means a waitlist for long-term care services may exist.
+Participant enrollment in a HCBS Waiver is not an entitlement.
+The number of participant enrollment slots are limited, and therefore, a waitlist for assistance may exist.
 If it does, the wait for benefits can be years.
 Some states use a “first come, first served” prioritization system, while others are based on need.

 Some states require program participants to receive their long-term services and supports via managed care.
 It is through 1915(b) Waivers that this type of care is authorized.
-1915(b) Waivers are combined with 1915(c) Waivers to require program participants receive managed care home and community based services.
+1915(b) Waivers are combined with 1915(c) Waivers for mandatory managed care home and community based services.

 States can also offer HCBS via 1115 Demonstration Waivers, which also may have waitlists for benefits.
 These benefits may also be provided via managed care.
 More about HCBS Waivers.